 There are three regional Employment Relations Authority offices: in Auckland, Wellington and Christchurch.
 The Auckland office covers the top of the North Island, Wellington office covers middle and lower-North Island.
 The Christchurch office covers the South Island.

-This update sets out arrangements the Employment Relations Authority (the Authority) has made to deal with applications and investigations while COVID-19 Alert restrictions are in place (the restrictions) across Aotearoa.
-It replaces an earlier update issued by the Authority on 17 August 2020.
+This update sets out arrangements the Employment Relations Authority (the Authority) has made to deal with applications and investigations while Covid-19 Alert restrictions are in place (the restrictions) across Aotearoa.
+It replaces an earlier update issued by the Authority on 31 August 2020

-In-person investigations meetings: Meetings are being held in all regions subject to health and safety, venue and travel considerations.
+In-person investigations meetings: subject to health and safety, venue and travel considerations.
 Where appropriate the Authority may continue investigations of some matters via teleconference, audio-visual link or by considering written evidence and written submissions only.

 Health and safety requirements for in-person investigation meetings: The Authority is committed to keeping parties, representatives and witnesses safe during in-person investigation meetings.
-These include observing physical distancing guidance and may require particular arrangements about the number of participants present in the meeting room at any one time.
 Specific guidance will be issued to parties and representatives in advance of investigation meetings.
 Parties and representatives are expected to cooperate with the Authority in respect of this guidance.

-Adjourned investigation meetings and matters under direction: All matters where meetings were postponed due to restrictions or are awaiting assignment of an investigation meeting are on a prioritised waitlist.
+Adjourned investigation meetings and matters under direction: All postponed investigation meetings will be placed on the Authority prioritised waitlist.
 Parties and representatives will be contacted by the Authority when it is ready to proceed to investigate their matter.

 Case management conferences: Authority Members will convene case management conferences by telephone with parties or their representatives to discuss arrangements for dealing with new applications.